MHaroonBaig/MotionKit/README.md

     }

 ```
+##Installation
+Just copy **MotionKit.swift** file into your Xcode project, and you're ready to go.
+MotionKit would soon be available through CocoaPods and Carthage.

 #CMDeviceMotion - as easy as pie
 In case if you want to get the processed values Accelerometer or Gyroscope, you can access the deviceMotion object directly to get those values, or, you can access the individual values from the standalone methods which work seamlessly with Trailing Closures and Delegates.